Concentration estimates for functions of finite high-dimensional random arrays: Introduction

 Arguably, the one-dimensional case---that is, the case of random vectors---is the most heavily investigated.
 It is impossible to give here a comprehensive review; we only mention that concentration estimates for functions of finite exchangeable random vectors have been obtained in \cite{Bob04,Ch06}.

 The two-dimensional case is also heavily investigated, in particular, in the literature around various random matrix models.
-However, closer to the spirit of this paper is the work of Latala \cite{La06} and the subsequent papers \cite{AdWo15,GSS19,V19} which obtain exponential concentration inequalities for smooth functions (\textit{e.g.}, polynomials) of high-dimensional random arrays whose entries are of the form
+However, closer to the spirit of this paper is the work of Latala \cite{La06} and the subsequent papers \cite{AdWo15,GSS19,V19}, which obtain exponential concentration inequalities for smooth functions (\textit{e.g.}, polynomials) of high-dimensional random arrays whose entries are of the form

 where $(\xi_1,\dots,\xi_n)$ is a random vector with independent entries and a well-behaved distribution.
-Note that all these arrays are dissociated, and are additionally exchangeable if the random variables $\xi_1,\dots,\xi_n$ are identically distributed.
+Note that all these arrays are dissociated\footnote{See Subsection \ref{subsec2.1} below for the definition of dissociativity.}, and are additionally exchangeable if the random variables $\xi_1,\dots,\xi_n$ are identically distributed.

 That said, the study of concentration inequalities for functions of more general finite high-dimensional random arrays is nearly not developed at all, mainly because the structure of finite high-dimensional\footnote{The understanding is better in the one-dimensional case---see \cite{DF80}.} random arrays is quite complicated (see, also, \cite[page~16]{Au13} for a discussion on this issue).
 We make a step in this direction in the companion paper \cite{DTV21}.